Malibu Surf Guide 2025 | 3 Best Surf Spots With Easy Access

 An Introduction To Malibu Surf

-Malibu surf is a legendary experience along California’s stunning coastline, known for its iconic waves, laid-back vibe, & breathtaking scenery.
-Just 35 miles west of Los Angeles, this classic surf destination offers easy access to world-famous breaks without the need for a car.
-With bike-friendly roads, walkable stretches, & public transportation options, Malibu surf is perfect for surfers who want to explore on foot or two wheels.
+Malibu surf is a legendary experience along California’s beautiful coastline, celebrated for its famous waves, chilled out vibe, and gorgeous scenery.
+Located 35 miles west from Los Angeles, this quintessential surf spot provides access to world-famous breaks without the use of a car.
+Bike friendly roads, pedestrian friendly sections, and bus services truly make it great for surfers wanting to explore either on foot or two wheels.

 Some of the links on this website are affiliate links, which means we may earn a commission at no additional cost to you if you decide to make a purchase or book a service through them.
 We only promote products and services that we believe in, and your support helps us continue to provide honest insights and valuable content.